rpadovani/100balls/README.md

 ## Thanks

-This game won't be possible without help of these developers:
+This game wouldn't be possible without help of these developers:

 - Alan Pope
 - Ken VanDine